alvarezrrj/alirey/README.md

 ### Future releases

 + Color calendar events according to booking/payment status
-+ Support for multi day events (holidays)
++ Support for multi day events (holidays) in calendar
 + Display holidays and non-working days on calendar
 + Support for booking drag and drop on calendar
 + Use filament tables
-+ Instruct admin how user search works via notifications that pop up on disabled input click.
++ Instruct admin how user search works via notifications that pop up on disabled input click (booking-form.blade.php).
 + BookingController->edit()
     - Find another way to see if day is full inside while loop to avoid so many round trips to DB
 + Link Google calendar and/or iCal